Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Inference Evaluation

 To visualize the separability of the dataset, Fig.~\ref{fig:pca} projects the high-dimensional transcript metadata into a 2D space using Principal Component Analysis (PCA).
 The first principal component (PC1) captures 70.3\% of the total variance, functioning broadly as an axis of aggregate circuit complexity.

 The left panel illustrates how Sim and Oracle circuits form distinct, tightly grouped islands, reflecting their highly consistent and restricted compiled footprints.
 In contrast, Random circuits diffuse entirely along the PC1 axis, occupying the high-complexity tail.
-The right panel contextualizes the difficulty of W2 backend inference: rather than forming clean clusters, the hardware topologies create a continuous gradient.
-The ideal All-to-All topology anchors the low-complexity regime, while Linear and Heavy-Hex topologies bleed heavily into one another along the higher-variance tail.
-This continuous manifold structure provides the fundamental reason why topology inference (0.453 accuracy) is significantly more challenging than algorithm family inference (0.960 accuracy).
+We note that the distinct striped or banded structures visible in these projections are natural artefacts of the discretized, integer-valued features (such as depth, 2Q gate count, and active width) underlying the structural metadata, rather than isolated continuous sub-manifolds.